TINAP – Understanding Cancer – and a Protocol

 - Functions as the system’s main engine.
 It is the decisive force that drives regenerative processes and ensures that the bioelectric stop signals in connective tissue work, so the body can shift from breakdown to rebuilding.

-- Where most people see amino acids as muscle building, this protocol uses them as building blocks to repair the structure of connective tissue.
-By taking EAA several times daily, you ensure the body has the materials to patch the holes in the network that keeps cancer cells in check.
+- In addition to their role in muscle building, amino acids function here as essential building blocks to support the structure of connective tissue.
+By taking EAA several times daily, the body is provided with the materials to maintain the network that supports cellular order.

 - I must point out that some consider EAA a risk for a cancer patient to take.
 Read about the metabolic dilemma in the article about EAA here.